Team-Drovosec/sasctf-quals-2025/tasks/web-drift-chat/writeup/README.md

 You can find the exploit in `exploit.sh`

 ## Fun fact
-The task actually has nothing to do with the race condition, it's style and description is just a gag, while inconsistency depends on the redis shard distribution.
+Actually, original task idea has nothing to do with the race condition, it's style and description is just a gag, while inconsistency depends on the redis shard distribution (thus you can perform it request by request with no automation required).
+But turns out there's *also* a race condition that can happen even with a single redis instance.
+Thanks to the participants for pointing that out.